Unnecessary testing in Clinical Laboratory

 Strategies for Improved Utilization.

-An analytics system provides the meaningful data needed to identify sources of unnecessary testing so that laboratory managers can improve test utilization.
-There are a number of strategies that can be used to reduce overutilization of testing, including the placement of hard and soft stops in the computerized physician order entry system, requisition redesign, test formularies, audits, and education.
+To improve test utilization an analytics system provides the necessary meaningful data to identify sources of unnecessary testing.
+There are a number of strategies that can reduce overutilization of testing.
+These include the placement of hard and soft stops in the CPOE system.
+It also includes requisition redesign, test formularies, audits, and education.

-The auditing functionality provided by an analytics system enables laboratory managers to monitor the effects of their strategies to manage test utilization over time.
-Analytics systems can automatically provide daily performance feedback and an immediate assessment of activities undertaken to improve test utilization.
-Such automated daily reporting can quickly identify unnecessary testing habits in an organization, reducing the likelihood that weeks’ or months’ worth of test data may go unchecked before being reviewed manually.
+The auditing functionality enables laboratory managers to monitor the effects of their strategies to manage test utilization over time.
+Analytics can provide daily performance feedback and an immediate assessment of activities undertaken.
+Such daily reporting can quickly identify unnecessary testing habits in an organization.
+This reducess the likelihood that weeks’ or months’ worth of test data may go unchecked.

 Any extent to which laboratories can avoid unnecessary testing represents a contribution to the financial bottom line of the health system.
 In studies based on audits of client data, we have found that use of an analytics system can result in potential cost savings averaging about $250,000 for every million billable inpatient tests (see Figure 3).
 For a large health system, that could equate to more than $1 million dollars annually.